water and air

 Our tests also include carcinogenic, mutagenic and reprotoxic as well as persistent and bio-accumulative substances.
 To do so, we use the waste-water quality guideline of the Zero Discharge of Hazardous Chemicals Programme and refer to their Manufacturing Restricted Substances List (MRSL) for the apparel and footwear industry.

 Together with our industry peers and the Zero Discharge of Hazardous Chemicals Foundation, we are currently working on creating an air emissions quality guideline as well.

 See the Results

 We believe in sportsmanship and offer transparency in our doings.
-All test results from our core suppliers are publicly available via the online platforms of the Chinese NGO Institute of Public and Environmental Affairs (IPE) as well as the ZDHC (summer 2018 onwards).
+Test results from our core suppliers are publicly available via the online platforms of the Chinese NGO Institute of Public and Environmental Affairs (IPE) as well as the ZDHC.